 You are invited to explore the representation of various student characteristics across WCSD schools.
 To start, explore our student enrollment counts by school or select a different tab you are interested in to reveal detailed graphs.
 Use the sort buttons to illustrate the variation of those characteristics.

 The contrast between the racial and gender composition of students compared to educators is stark.
-Most teachers in the WCSD are white (87%) and female (78%).
-Comparatively, 42 percent of students are white and 48 percent are female.
-The racial diversity of students is steadily growing, from 52 percent in 2012 to 58 percent in 2021-22, yet the proportion of non-white teachers remains stable at 13 percent.
+Most teachers in the WCSD are white (87%).
+Comparatively, 42 percent of students are white.
+The racial diversity of students is steadily growing, from 52 percent in 2012 to 58 percent in 2022-23, yet the proportion of non-white teachers remains stable between 13 and 14 percent.

 The WCSD is reimagining how teachers and school leaders are prepared, recruited, and supported throughout the educator pipeline to grow a more diversified staff.
 Although growth in diversity has not yet been realized, some progress is occurring.
 These efforts have led to strengthened relationships between the District with higher educational institutions, such as the University of Nevada, and the strengthening of WCSD’s Alternate Route to Licensure program.